Updated: Jan 24

 13. Send Online Invitations

-If you like the idea of sending an email invitation but feel that you lack the creativity to make your own electronic invitation, create online invites through sites like Evite instead.
+If you like the idea of sending an email invitation but feel that you lack the creativity to make your own electronic invitation, create online invites through sites like Evite or Canva instead.
 Their invitations are easy to create and makes it easy for guests to respond.
 Best of all, this service is free!

 14. Order 10% More Than You Think You Will Need